ZclassicCommunity/mint/README.md

-# Mint, an ZSLP Management Suite
+# Mint, a ZSLP Management Suite

 ## Create and control your ZSLP Tokens in your browser